-It’s easy to say that one should enhance interest in the tasks assigned to them, but adding a little fun to the daily tasks never killed anyone.
-It’s a good practice to make your employees’ job a little more enjoyable.
+It’s easy to say that one should enhance interest in the tasks assigned to them, but adding a little fun to the daily tasks never kills anyone.
+It’s a good practice to make your employees’ jobs a little more enjoyable.

 Best Practice #5: “Engaged or Happy”?